gmc-code/PC-microbit-micropython/docs/quizzes/images_quiz.rst

     [ ] The code executes and uploads onto your connected micro:bit automatically. | Incorrect.
 Typing code does not trigger immediate script flashing.
     [ ] The editor highlights the phrase with a syntax error warning instantly. | Incorrect.
 This is proper syntax and does not prompt warnings.
     [x] A drop list of available images is displayed for easy selection. | Correct.
 As soon as the stop/dot is typed after Image, a drop list appears to let you pick an image.
     [ ] The editor automatically converts the expression into a text string. | Incorrect.
-It remains a native object path reference.
+It is unchanged by the editor.

 ----